Lleyton Hewitt career statistics

-This is a list of the main career statistics of Australian tennis player, Lleyton Hewitt.
-To date, Hewitt has won thirty ATP singles titles including two grand slam singles titles, two ATP Masters 1000 singles titles and two year-ending championships.
-He was also the runner-up at the 2004 Tennis Masters Cup, 2004 US Open and 2005 Australian Open.
+This is a list of the main career statistics of Australian tennis player Lleyton Hewitt.
+To date, Hewitt has won thirty ATP singles titles, including two grand slam singles titles, two ATP Masters 1000 singles titles, and two year-ending championships.
+He was also the runner-up at the 2004 Tennis Masters Cup and the 2004 US Open.
 Hewitt was first ranked World No. 1 by the Association of Tennis Professionals (ATP) on November 19, 2001.

 Records and career milestones

 In 1997, aged 15 years and 11 months, Hewitt qualified for the Australian Open, becoming the youngest qualifier in the event's history.
 The following year, Hewitt (ranked World No. 550 at the time) upset Andre Agassi en route to winning his first ATP singles title at the Next Generation Adelaide International, becoming the third youngest player to win an ATP singles title after Aaron Krickstein and Michael Chang and the lowest ranked ATP singles champion in history.
 In 2000, Hewitt became the first teenager since Pete Sampras to claim four singles titles in the same season when he won titles in Adelaide, Sydney, Scottsdale and Queen's.
 His victory at the latter event also meant that he had now won at least one singles title on each playing surface (hard, clay and grass).
 In September, Hewitt reached his first grand slam semi-final at the US Open, losing to Sampras in straight sets but won his first grand slam title of any sort by winning the doubles event with Max Mirnyi, thus becoming the youngest player (at 19 years and 6 months) to win a grand slam doubles title in the Open era.
 In November, he reached his first ATP Masters 1000 final in Stuttgart before finishing his season with a round robin loss at the year-ending Tennis Masters Cup, an event which he had qualified for the first time in his career.
 Hewitt finished the year ranked World No. 7, marking his first finish in the year-end top ten.

 In June 2001, Hewitt reached his first quarterfinal at the French Open, losing to Juan Carlos Ferrero in straight sets before going on to win his first grand slam singles title at the US Open, defeating Pete Sampras in the final in straight sets.
 In November, he won his first year-end championship at the Tennis Masters Cup, becoming the first Australian player to do so and as a result, became the World No. 1 for the first time in his career.
 Aged 20 years and 8 months at the time, Hewitt was the youngest male to have reached the summit of the ATP Singles Rankings until Carlos Alcaraz achieved this at age 19 in 2022.
 He finished the year with a tour leading win-loss record of 80–18; six singles titles (tied with Gustavo Kuerten for most titles won this season) and the year-end No. 1 ranking, which was another first for a male Australian player.